daeavelwyn/reaticulate-propositions/README.md

 - value 1 or DATA 1 for the previous selected type (C-0 if type=note OR 32 if type = CC, etc...)
 - value 2 or DATA 2 (could be a velocity value or range)
 - channel
-- group
+- group number (drop down 1 to 4, 1 selected by default)

 If I take your example and apply to the picture the "o" parameters:
 > "This one from Cinematic Studio Strings sends 3 separate notes at specific velocities
 > to set sordino and legato in addition to the sustains patch.
 > //! c=long-light i=con-sord o=note:12/note:22,1/note:23,127
->7 con sordino"
+> 7 con sordino"

-- group number (drop down 1 to 4, 1 selected by default)

 ## 4th step
 Extra options for the selected articulation in center panel